This is post #15 from the 30 Day Personal Finance Challenge: Boost Your Financial Health with a Daily Tip!

 How to start investing?

 - Contact your bank and ask them what investment options/brokerage account they offer.
-Be aware that the banks try to sell you their products and services which you don’t necessary need.
+Be aware that the banks try to sell you their products and services which you don’t necessarily need.

 - Make a thorough online research on what other banks/institutions offer.